ShawnLYU/Optimizing-LeCar-and-Convolutional-Neural-Network-Approaches-for-Cache-Replacement-Policy/README.md

 ## Running the tests

-In Neural networks, there are two pre-trained models: MLP and CNN.
+In [Neural networks](https://github.com/ShawnLYU/Optimizing-LeCar-and-Convolutional-Neural-Network-Approaches-for-Cache-Replacement-Policy/tree/master/Neural_Networks), there are two pre-trained models: MLP and CNN.
 In each folder, there is a Jupyter Notebook where you could load the model and make predictions.
+Besides, ```ml.py``` is for training purpose.

 In LeCar_Opt, the variables "`input_file`", "`cache_size_array`", and "`algorithms`" need to be setup in the main method.
 The LeCar_Opt is the method "`LeCar_Opt5`" in `CacheAlgorithms.py`.